Dhruv-x7x/MNIST-Prediction-Model-Using-Numpy/README.md

 **Testing Accuracy** = 92.7%

 At this point the model was most likely overfitting the training data.
+But I shuffled the testing data around to see if accuracy falls but it did not.
+I even tried shuffling training data every single iteration but the model was able to generalize well despite that.
+For a simple dataset such as MNIST this is expected.

 ---